Leo4j/Invoke-SessionHunter/README.md

 Invoke-SessionHunter -CheckAsAdmin -UserName "ferrari\Administrator" -Password "P@ssw0rd!"
 ```

-You can also use the -FailSafe switch, which will direct the tool to proceed if the target remote registry becomes unresponsive.

-This works in cobination with -Timeout | Default = 2, increase for slower networks.
+Invoke-SessionHunter is designed to keep your host machine, your current user, and the provided username out of scope.

+As a result, they won't show among the retrieved sessions.

+If you want to include them within the retrieved results please provide the -ShowAll and/or -IncludeLocalHost flags.

 ```
-Invoke-SessionHunter -FailSafe
+Invoke-SessionHunter -ShowAll -IncludeLocalHost
 ```

+Invoke-SessionHunter will skip any target where the remote registry fails to respond within 2000ms (2 seconds).

+You have control on the timeout by providing the -Timeout parameter | Default = 2000, increase for slower networks.

 ```
-Invoke-SessionHunter -FailSafe -Timeout 5
+Invoke-SessionHunter -Timeout 5000
 ```

 Use the -Match switch to show only targets where you have admin access and a privileged user is logged in